 The mirror I kept from a custom order for a dresser-turned-media-console for a client and I love its dark color.
 Above it is my old farmhouse light fixture scored for a $1 at a garage sale and painted in a Antique Nickel spray paint by Rust-Oleum.
 Don’t you just love the frosted embossed globes?
 The before is in my previous bathroom post.

 Now for the shower and tub.
 Gotta love the classic feel of white subway tile with gray grout.
 It’s so refreshing and crisp.
 Both the wall and floor tiles, and grout came from Home Depot.
-The paint is called Classic Gray by Glidden.
+The paint color is Classic Gray by Glidden.

 The tub fixture came from eFaucets through eBay as well.
 Isn’t that cross pattern handle perfect?
 For added fun, I just had to create a tub tray with a board of my barn wood and some old, rusty window sash handles from a set of curbside windows.
 Now all I need is the time for a good soak.